-The true Rottweiler is nothing like the unpredictable monster it's so often made out to be.
-A calm, courageous, affectionate and intelligent breed, these dogs make awesome companions and friends.
+The Rottweiler is a calm, courageous, affectionate and intelligent breed and these dogs make awesome companions and friends.

 This breed isn't just stunning to look at, with it's muscular build and shining coat.... but it has a heart as big as Texas and is 100% devoted to it's family.

-Highly intelligent, calm and confident, they're also suprisingly sensitive dogs who are extremely affectionate, easy to train and very people-oriented.
+Highly intelligent, calm and confident, they're also surprisingly sensitive dogs who are extremely affectionate, easy to train and very people-oriented.

 There are no really early records of this breed but they're believed to have descended from ancient Molussus (Mastiff-like) dogs who accompanied the Roman soldiers on their travels throughout Europe many, many centuries ago.